 At least, that’s what it looked like.
 It was a huge, bulky metal ring propped up on a metal platform with steps leading up to it.
 It glowed faintly, and I noticed a rectangular slot on top of it that looked like something needed to be placed inside it for it to work.
 It seemed a bit out of place in the warm glow of the room.

 They looked up as Emily and the man approached them, and I ducked behind the doorway.
 I waited a few seconds, then peeked my head out and studied the strangers.
 The man Emily stood next to looked about fifty, with neatly trimmed salt-and-pepper hair and a short beard.
-Out of the four teens, there were two girls and two boys.
-The most peculiar thing that struck me about them was that they all wore silver bracelets with blue pendants embedded in the center.
+The four teens looked expectantly at Emily and the man, appearing tense.
+The most peculiar thing that struck me about these people was that they all wore silver bracelets with blue pendants embedded in the center.
 As I looked closer, I noticed they all had their own unique designs.

-“So, what was it you guys needed to tell us?” asked one of the boys.
+“So, what was it you guys needed to tell us?” asked one of the teens.
 He was on the older side, with dark skin and hair weaved into cornrows.

 “Emily says she’s found us a new member,” said the man.

 “A new member?”
-One of the girls, wearing all black, tilted her head and brushed back her long ash-blond hair.
+The second teen, a girl wearing all black, tilted her head and brushed back her long ash-blond hair.
 She gazed at Emily with curious golden-brown eyes.

 Emily nodded.
 “I gave her the key to the base.
 She should be here soon.”

-“We could definitely use some help around here,” said the other boy, adjusting his olive-green beanie.
+“We could definitely use some help around here,” said a third teen, adjusting his olive-green beanie.
 His dark green eyes sparkled with humor. “’Specially since Brad almost, y’know, nos mató on our last mission.”